‘Diehard’ leaders reach out to families in US via social media

-CAMP HOVEY, South Korea – Lt.
-Col. Scott Miller, commander of the 1st Engineer Battalion, 1st Armored Brigade Combat Team, 1st Infantry Division, conducts a live stream brief session, or the town hall, to reach out the family members of “Diehard” Soldiers through social media Feb 2.
-During the Town hall, Miller went over topics that the family members back in the U.S. were curious about, and replied to questions and comments they brought into the live chat.
-(Photo illustration courtesy of the 1st Engineer Battalion)
+CAMP HOVEY, South Korea ¬– Leaders from the 1st Engineer Battalion, 1st Armored Brigade Combat Team, 1st Infantry Division, conducted a live stream town hall session in order to reach out families of “Diehard” Soldiers in the U.S. at the battalion’s headquarters building Feb 2.

+Lt.
+Col. Scott Miller, the battalion’s commander, along with his staff, hosted the mid-deployment town hall through a social medium and briefed several topics of interest to the families back in the U.S.

+The live brief, or the town hall, was conducted from 9 a.m., South Korean local standard time, or 6 p.m., Feb 1 in Central Standard Time, for 30 minutes, allowing more family members to participate.

 |Date Taken: